 Customer score

-Provider scores are worked out using a combination of overall satisfaction and the likelihood of recommending the provider to a friend.
+Provider customer scores are worked out using a combination of overall satisfaction and the likelihood of recommending the provider to a friend.

 Which?
 Recommended Providers

-- at least one top-10 card in one of the seven main categories available on the market
+have at least one top-10 card in one of the seven main categories available on the market

-- not have a representative APR of more than 35% on any of its mainstream cards at the time of the analysis.
+not have a representative APR of more than 35.7% on any of its mainstream cards at the time of the analysis.

 Which?
 Best Buys

-To become a Which?
-Best Buy, a credit card must have been one of the top five cards in its category and must also satisfy specific criteria for the type of card such as the size of balance transfer fee or length of 0% period.
-A provider must have also achieved a provider score of over 70% in our latest credit card provider customer satisfaction survey.
+A Best Buy credit card must have been one of the top five cards in its category for the past three months.
+They also need to satisfy specific criteria for the type of card, such as the size of balance transfer fee, or length of 0% period.

 We also review our analysis regularly, which means we will withdraw Best Buys if providers make adverse changes to APRs, 0% periods or fees.